 Schools are to determine the content of sex education at primary school.
 Sex education 'should ensure that both boys and girls are prepared for the changes that adolescence brings and - drawing on knowledge of the human life cycle set out in the national curriculum for science - how a baby is conceived and born'.

-At Westvale Primary School, we believe children should understand the facts about human reproduction before they leave primary school so this is taught sensitively in the Summer Term by the class teacher appropriate to the age of the child and has links with the science curriculum.
-Health professionals will also be invited into the school where appropriate.
+At Westvale Primary School, we believe children should understand the facts about human reproduction before they leave primary school.